ComposableFi/composable/docs/docs/products/cosmwasm/deploy-and-run-cosmwasm-contracts-with-pdjs.md

 It does not require you to know CosmWasm contracts well, but general awareness would be super useful.

-You have installed Nix using Zero-to-Nix guide and successfully run package from `composable` registry.
+You have installed Nix using Zero-to-Nix guide and successfully run any package from `composable` registry.

 ## Steps